-- A valid letter from the MSC attesting that a VSP substantially in compliance with the content requirements of 33CFR104 has been submitted. - An approved ASP along with a letter from the master that the vessel is in full compliance with the security plan may also be accepted. - A valid ISSC certificate.
+- A valid letter from the MSC attesting that a VSP substantially in compliance with the content requirements of 33CFR104 has been submitted. - An approved ASP along with a letter from the master that the vessel is in full compliance with the security plan may also be accepted. - A valid International Ship Security Certificate (ISSC).